day50-dev/Streamdown/README.md

 ## TOML Configuration

-Streamdown uses a TOML configuration file located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
+It's located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
 If this file does not exist upon first run, it will be created with default values.

 Here are the sections: